openwfm/wrf-sfire-docs/docs/python.md

     Do you wish the installer to initialize Anaconda3 by running conda init? [yes|no]

 Answer yes.
-Then, stop Conda from activating if you do not use it,
+Then, to stop Conda from activating on login if you do not want to use it every time you log in,

     conda config --set auto_activate_base false